HectorFpps/Black_Hole_Geodesic_Visualization/README.md

 ﻿🚀 Black Hole Geodesic Visualization: A 2D Black Hole Simulator (Pygame)

-This project is a cool visualization that shows what happens when light rays (photons) get close to a black hole.
+This project is a cool visualization that shows what happens when light rays (photons) get close to a black hole in the Schwarzschild solution.
 It simulates the bizarre effects of gravity so strong it warps space itself, a phenomenon known as gravitational lensing.

 ✨ What Does It Do?